 Phase 2: Right-Size Models

-The key is measuring output quality objectively, not relying on intuition.
+The key is measuring output quality objectively.
 Build evaluation harnesses that score outputs against ground truth or human ratings.
-You'll often find that the expensive model is marginally better in ways that don't matter for the use case.

-For high-volume, narrow tasks, fine-tuning a small model on your specific domain data often matches frontier model quality at a fraction of the cost.
-A fine-tuned model for contract clause extraction can match GPT-4 accuracy while running 15x cheaper and 5x faster.
+For high-volume, narrow tasks, fine-tuning a small model on your domain data often matches frontier quality at a fraction of the cost.

 Phase 3: Intelligent Caching

-- Exact match (fastest, cheapest): Identical inputs get cached responses instantly.
-Handles repeated queries with zero compute.
+- Exact match: identical inputs return cached responses with zero compute

 Phase 4: Prompt and Request Optimization